 The purpose of the Maryland Department of Housing and Community Development’s Multifamily Energy Efficiency and Housing Affordability (MEEHA) program is to promote energy efficiency and affordability in the State’s multifamily rental housing developments for low and moderate income households.
 These improvements are intended to reduce a building’s energy use and lower utility bills for occupants and owners.

-Under these programs, the department will provide low cost loans and grants with flexible terms for the purchase and installation of energy efficiency improvements in affordable multifamily rental housing developments.
-The program is being undertaken as part of the State’s efforts to: 1) promote energy efficiency and renewable energy sources; and 2) create and preserve affordable rental housing opportunities.
+The Department provides grants and loans with flexible terms for the purchase and installation of energy efficiency improvements.
+The program is being undertaken as part of the State’s efforts to: 1) promote energy efficiency; and 2) create and preserve affordable rental housing opportunities.

-Only individually and mixed metered projects located in the service territories of the following utility companies are eligible for funding (See the Service Territory Map.)
+Only individual and mixed metered projects located in the service territories of the following utility companies are eligible for funding (see the Service Territory Map).

 Eligible Utility Companies:

 The MEEHA Program is funded by utility ratepayers (utility customers) through utility companies serving Maryland that are regulated by Maryland’s Public Service Commission.
 The Maryland Department of Housing and Community Development has been allocated a total of $15 million (residential) and $5 million (commercial) for the 2018-2020 funding cycle.

 MEEHA funds are restricted to affordable multifamily rental properties.
 “Affordable” means rental housing with existing income or rent restrictions, or housing with units that serve tenants with low to moderate incomes, as determined by the Department.
 Multifamily rental housing may include apartment buildings or townhouse facilities with five (5) or more units.
 Eligible applicants include non-profit organizations, for-profit organizations and governmental entities.